usmaann/usmaann.github.io/_pages/about.md

 11. **AJCAI 2024 Best Student paper award**
 12. **DAAD Fellowship (Research Stay in Germany) 2023 - 2024**
 13. **Secured funding for a joint PhD student with the University of Groningen**
+14. **Won Best Paper and presentation Award at CASE RANLP 2025**

 ## Recent News

 **Sep-2025**: Congrats to Afrozah for winning the Best Paper and Best Presentation Awards at CASE @ RANLP 2025 for work on mitigating political stance bias in LLMs, advancing our mission to align AI with human values.

-**Aug-2025**: 7 papers have been accepted at EMNLP 2025.
+**Aug-2025**: 10 papers  (3 Main, 4 Findings, 2 Industry Track, 1 Workshop) have been accepted at EMNLP 2025.
 Congratulations to everyone!

+**Aug-2025**: I will be delivering two tutorials this year on AI Alignment with Human Values and Preferences—at ALTA 2025 and AJCAI 2025

 **July-2025:** I am serving as the PC Co-chair of The Web Conference (Web4Good Track), 2026.